benrietti/benrietti/README.md

 💼 I recently graduated with a Master of Science, Data Analytics

-👯 I’m looking to collaborate on any open source project
+👯 I’m looking to collaborate on machine learning projects